zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated.md

 [GitLab Dedicated](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/), from a support perspective, works as a combination of SaaS and Self-Managed.
 Customers have full Admin access to the instance, but no access to the infrastructure, nor to the backend configurations.
 This workflow captures the differences, and details of providing support for GitLab Dedicated.

+When working on GitLab Dedicated tickets, a good mental model to follow is to determine if the issue is an Application issue or an Infrastructure issue.

+- If you're dealing with an Application issue i.e. the issue is within the GitLab appliction, then you can treat it like a Self-Managed instance
+- If it's an infrastructure issue, then

 If you'd like to work on GitLab Dedicated tickets, consider [creating an issue using the template](https://gitlab.com/gitlab-com/support/support-training/-/issues/new?issuable_template=GitLab%20Dedicated) in Support Training, and read the [overview](https://gitlab-com.gitlab.io/gl-infra/gitlab-dedicated/team/).

 Below is a list of other GitLab Dedicated Support workflow pages.
 This is list